|

 of riders in the morning qualifying event, and hurt my right wrist and

 fingers.
 That made it really hard for me.
-But of course it’s great to
+But of course its great to

 win again.
 The morning event went well.
 I felt good and despite my big